jaunesarmiento/fries/README.md

 so this time let's give some love to Android.

+### Update: June 11, 2013
+I won't be accepting pull requests to version `1.0.0` as its features are already pretty much set in stone.
+Please have a look at branch `wip-1.0.1` and contribute there.
+And please follow the [Contributing] guide that I made.

 ### What's New In Version 1.0.0

 The initial push of Fries was generally made to see how the community would react